bao7uo/HexyRunner/README.md

 ## Future Improvements

-When no shellcode is supplied, default to contents of HexyRunner_binary_name.txt
+When no shellcode is supplied, default to contents of &lt;HexyRunner_binary_name&gt;.txt

 ## Contribute
 Contributions, feedback and ideas will be appreciated.